The commandments, laws and rules within Christianity.

 4.2 Effect of sin on our day-to-day lives

 Obedience to God’s will, which includes avoiding sin, ultimately leads to the greatest contentment with life.
 And of course, the closer we walk with God the more we recognise his presence in our lives, which equals stronger faith.
 That is, it all becomes self proving.
 Above all else, such a life leads us to fulfil the Lord’s greatest desire for us, i.e. to have a deep one-on-one personal relationship with him.
-More of this line of thought is presented in the website’s first section, “How to believe in God”.
+More of this line of thought is presented in the website’s very first article, “Can I really believe in God?”.